linklab-uva/cav_take_home/README.md

 ## Task 2: Write code to compute metrics

 There is a take_home package we have incluced with some stub code.
 Add to this ROS node some metrics, and create a separate topic for each metric.
+Download the example bag provided in the Slack.

 To get started do the following: